ucsb/webguide/css.md

 CSS techniques and technologies are evolving rapidly.
 Website developers should try to understand the tradeoffs involved with their choices (loading one vs. many stylesheets, performance vs. organization, basic CSS vs. minified/compressed/compiled CSS).
-Website developers may want to consider using stylesheet minifies, compilers, or other technologies ([Less](http://lesscss.org/), [Sass](http://sass-lang.com/), [Compass](http://compass-style.org/), etc.) to make their CSS more consistent.
+Website developers may want to consider using stylesheet minifiers, compilers, or other technologies ([Less](http://lesscss.org/), [Sass](http://sass-lang.com/), [Compass](http://compass-style.org/), etc.) to make their CSS more consistent.